 We’d like to think that the soap we use to clean our dishes is safe for our homes, our bodies, and the environment.
-Unfortunately, if you are buying any of the average dish soaps off the shelf of your grocery store, you are probably bringing a slew of chemicals into your homes.
-What is important to know about dish soap?
+Unfortunately, if you are buying any of the average dish soaps off the shelf of your grocery store, you are probably bringing a slew of chemicals into your home.
+What is important to remember when choosing dish soap?
 The most important things to know are the key ingredients to avoid and what to look for in your soap.

 What to Avoid in Dish Soap Ingredients

 There are a handful of ingredients that are deemed toxic, detrimental to our water, and dangerous for skin, mouth, and for ingestion.
 These ingredients are found in many mainstream dishwashing soaps and dishwasher detergents.
 Unfortunately, even if we believe we have rinsed and dried our dishes adequately when food or drink comes into contact with our “clean” dishes, it can combine with a film left behind by soap and thus contaminate our food.
 Many of these dish soaps leave behind traces of chemicals even when we do our best to rinse and dry them.

 The biggest offender of all, not listed above, is methylisothiazolinone.
 This is an acute aquatic toxin, a skin irritant, an antimicrobial and a preservative.
 It is highly corrosive and can damage the skin, eyes, and mouth.
 This is found in many of our soaps and dishwashing detergents.

 When Vague Ingredients Can Harm

 There is also a list of “non-specific” ingredients that are often listed on the backs of packaging, hiding additional toxic chemicals or combinations.
 These should indicate that the manufacturer is leaving out some key information that may deter you from purchasing the product.

 - Foaming agent or booster